/terms/agentic-retrieval · 3 min read · intermediate

 Does this favor long-tail content?

-Yes — specialized terms with one canonical reference tend to get cited more often than crowded topic clusters where many pages compete for the same authority slot.
+In practitioner observation, yes.
+Specialized terms with one canonical reference tend to be cited more often than crowded topic clusters where many pages compete for the same authority slot.
+Whether retrieval prefers low-noise topics or simply finds them faster is not vendor-documented.

 Sources & further reading